cfengine/documentation/reference/special-variables/mon.markdown

 variables in this context, named by the handle of the promise that defined them.

+### mon.listening_ports

+All of the TCP and UDP ports for both IPV4 and IPv6 that `cf-monitord` has observed listening.

 ### mon.listening_udp4_ports

 Port numbers that were observed to be set up to receive connections on the